 She won numerous prizes at international street painting competitions and showed her streetart in Germany the Netherlands, Belgium, Switzerland, Austria, Denmark, Italy, France, United States, the United Emirates of Arabia, Bulgaria, Latvia and Mexico.

-As a professional eventmanager she also curates streetpaintingfestivals and streetart galleries such as the 3D Streetpaintingfestival Kerkrade 2013 in the Netherlands, the Streetartfestival Sögel 2014 and 2016 in Germany, the WoodArt Gallery Krefeld in 2015, the Rhine side Gallery Krefeld in 2017 and the Downtown Gallery Krefeld in 2019.
+As a professional eventmanager she also curates streetpaintingfestivals and streetart galleries such as the 3D Streetpaintingfestival Kerkrade 2013 in the Netherlands, the Streetartfestival Sögel 2014 and 2016 in Germany, the WoodArt Gallery Krefeld in 2015, the Rhine side Gallery Krefeld in 2017, the Downtown Gallery Krefeld in 2019 and the Silk City Gallery in Krefeld in 2021.

 In 2017 and 2019 she curated the International Madonnari-Festival in her hometown Kevelaer promoting the traditional Italian chalk art in Germany.